JinwooOh/statusreport/README.md

 ## Database (MySQL)

 Table List
-- admintable
-- coursetable
-- courseinfo
-- coursenaming
+- admintable: it records administration task.
+- coursetable: it records course task.
-- subData
+- courseinfo: course information.
+- coursenaming: it is used for course naming guide.
+- subData: it records username, submittion data and total hours when a user submits.
-- user
+- user: it contains user infomration.

+---